1999–2000 S.L. Benfica season: October and November

 The club's momentum continued into October, when they defeated Estrela da Amadora with two second-half goals; Record summarized that the goals, "Finished the game off when it was most needed".
 On 16 October Benfica visited Barcelos, and increased their lead to four points over second-place FC Porto.
-In Europe, the club defeated P.A.O.K. in Greece, taking an advantage back to Portugal for the second leg.
+In Europe, the club defeated PAOK in Greece, taking an advantage back to Portugal for the second leg.

 In their eighth Primeira Liga match Benfica hosted Boavista F.C., settling for a draw after Whelliton scored in the 80th minute.
 It was the first time since late August that Benfica dropped points.
 For their last October game, they visited Alverca to face the local team, F.C.
 Alverca.
 Benfica lost their first league match; with a display that Record characterized as being under a Halloween spell; that resulted in "their worst performance of the season, and seeing Porto close in on the top of the table."

-On 4 November, Benfica hosted P.A.O.K. for the second leg of their European qualifier.
+On 4 November, Benfica hosted PAOK for the second leg of their European qualifier.
 They lost 2–1 in normal time, requiring extra time and a penalty shootout to decide the match.
 The Lisbon side converted all their shots, progressing into the next round.
 Four days later, the club defeated S.C.
 Braga by one goal in a league match to open a three-point lead.

 After a one-week break for the Taça de Portugal, Benfica visited Estádio das Antas for the Clássico against Porto.
 They lost 2–0 with goals from Capucho and Jardel, and the title-holders reduced Benfica's league lead to one point.
 In João Marcelino view, "The game between Porto and Benfica had to forcibly answer some questions — and it did not disappoint expectations.
 The easy win by Fernando Santos' team clearly showed who still is, almost six years later, the best team in domestic football; and the way that Jupp Heynckes accepted defeat could be used as evidence that he has been pushing his players to their current limit."

 The following Thursday, Benfica visited Vigo for the third round of the UEFA Cup.
 Benfica made club history in the match; at half-time they were already losing 4–0, and three more goals in the second half broke the record for goals conceded, in their worst defeat ever.
 At their next training session hundreds of fans booed the team, and the club president compelled his players to apologize for their performance.
 Team captain João Pinto read a statement: "To Benfica, and to their supporters; aware of the abnormality of the result from the match in Vigo; the players, represented by the captain and vice-captain, publicly acknowledge that they didn't perform to club standards.
 We promise to redouble our commitment, towards dignifying this club.
 To them and to the millions of fans, we formally apologize."
 November's final game, a 2–0 victory over Campomaiorense, retained Benfica's league lead.